gabrielpjordao/pyfunct/README.md

 Principles:
 * <b>Organization</b>: Provides a clean workflow to store element selectors, pages and configurations, helping you to keep your tests organized and reusable.

 * <b>Flexibility</b>: PyFunct tests are fully built with python, giving you total flexibility.
-With frameworks that provide natural-language programming, sometimes it can get really tricky to perform simple actions (like opening two browsers in the same test if you need to test live updates, for instance)
+With test frameworks that provide natural-language programming, sometimes it can get really tricky to perform simple actions (like opening two browsers at the same time)

 * <b>Freedom</b>:  Most of the framework is customizable and optional, it means you can choose not to use some parts of it or make a few tweaks, if necessary.